splunk/observability-workshop/docs/servicebureau/billing-and-usage.md

 ## 1. Understanding SignalFx engagement

-To fully understand SignalFx engagement inside your organization, click on the **Settings** icon on the top right of the SignalFx UI.
+To fully understand SignalFx engagement inside your organization, click on the **Settings** icon on the top right of the Splunk UI.

 ![Settings Icon](../images/servicebureau/settings.png)